 - In The King of Fighters CD drama The Sun and The Moon, Iori Yagami and a girl named Kikuri Tanima (the little sister of his bandmate Konoe) fit this to a T. It doesn't end well: Iori leaves the Tanima sisters as he goes to the USA to not have them caught in his deals with Orochi, and since Kikuri is a frail Ill Girl, she dies a few days later.

-- It's not hard to see Kyo and Yuki's relationship as this in the "King of Fighters: KYO" semi-canon continuity.
+- It's not hard to see Kyo and Yuki's relationship as a milder version of this in the "King of Fighters: KYO" semi-canon continuity.
 At the same time Yuki receives some development and spotlight, Kyo is revealed to have more insecurities than one would believe...

-- Fire Emblem, as on of the Long Runners, has MANY of these.
+- Fire Emblem, as a long runner, has MANY of these.

 - If you pair them, Erk and Priscilla in Fire Emblem: The Blazing Sword.
 Ellen and Chad are kind of like this in the sequel game Sword of Seals, too.

 - Jaffar and Nino as well.

 - It's a rather popular "reading" of Kent/Lyndis as well... but in the hands of many fans, it ends up with Lyndis being subjected to Chickification rather than her and Kent handling themselves like this.